 Day 2: First Impressions 2.0 (AKA Second… Impressions…?)

 So, when I first felt my face upon waking up it felt wonderfully soft and smooth.
-I did notice a couple weird itchy bumps, though.
-One of them was on my forehead and another on my temple.
-They were small and barely noticeable, but a little itchy.
-I’m going to keep using the bee pollen line because I almost think they may be bug bites?
-We shall see.
-Otherwise, I love how my skin looks and feels and am excited to keep going.
-No sign of pimple reduction, but that’s not really what the line is target for anyway.
+I loved how my skin looked and felt, and was excited to keep going.
+No sign of pimple reduction (I had a few lingering hormonal breakouts at this point), but that’s not really what the line is target for anyway.

-I noticed more stickiness today than last night.
-But makeup went on really well over the skincare so that was fine by me.
+I noticed a bit more stickiness in the morning than at night, funnily enough.
+But after my usual face wash routine and applying the line again, makeup still went on really well over the skincare so that was fine by me.